benjaminsmeyer/nytimes-pips-ai/README.md

 ## Overview

-The **NYTimes Pips AI Solver** is a Python project designed to solve the "Pips" puzzle from the New York Times.
+The **NYTimes Pips AI Solver** is a Python project designed to solve the "Pips" puzzle from New York Times Games.
 It employs advanced Artificial Intelligence techniques, specifically **Constraint Satisfaction Problems (CSP)** and **Local Search (Simulated Annealing)**, to find valid domino placements that satisfy all board constraints.

-The project features a comprehensive **GUI** for interactive solving and visualization, **Command Line Interfaces (CLI)** for batch processing and quick solves, and a **Flask API** to serve puzzle data.
+The project features a comprehensive **GUI** for interactive solving and visualization, **Command Line Interfaces (CLI)** for batch processing and quick solves, and a **Flask API** to retrieve puzzle data.

 ## Features